UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/README.md

 ## Adding Services

-The service interaction is highly extensible.
+The API service interaction is highly extensible.
+There are two methods to extending Concierge with new services, detailed below.

+### JSON Schema

+The JSON schema greatly simplifies the extension of Concierge's already rich API interaction ecosystem.
+It also allows for new services to be added in a language-independent manner, providing a simple and intuitive, yet powerful interface.

+Full details on getting started with the schema can be found [here](src/main/java/servicesAPI/services/schema/README.md).

+-   After following the instructions, no code needs to be modified to add the service to Concierge.

+For most services, the JSON schema should be sufficient to perform and parse API calls.
+However, there are some limitations with the schema; to circumvent these, the service can be implemented as a [Java class](#java-class).

+### Java Class

+Should you require more fine-grained control over the API URL, or the response parsing, it is recommended to do so using a Java class.

 A service must extend the abstract `ServiceRequest` class, providing the following attributes:

 -   `URL` - The URL where the resource provided by the API is located.
 -   If the URL requires any named parameters, they are to be added in the following format: